Artnoc1/mobile-docs/superflow.md

 Hot fix branches are branched off of the latest release tag in the case of a critical bug in a released build.
 They are the second of two ways of creating a new public release.

-In most cases the bug can be fixed directly on the branch and does not require pull requests.
+In most cases the bug can be fixed directly on the hot fix branch and does not require pull requests.

 After incrementing version and/or build numbers, release tags can be created on the hot fix branch to trigger a release build for testing.